Saran-coder90/COD-task1-todo-list/README.md

 - Input fields and buttons are styled for a seamless interface, with hover effects for interactivity.

-- The .listcontainer and .todo-app are styled to center the content and apply specific background colors and paddings.
+- The .background and .box are styled to center the content and apply specific background colors and paddings.

-- Tasks (<li> elements) have distinctive styles, with completed tasks being visually different to provide clear feedback on their status.
+- Tasks have distinctive styles, with completed tasks being visually different to provide clear feedback on their status.

-- Tasks (<li> elements) and other components like the input box and buttons have specific styles for appearance, hover effects, and when a task is marked as completed.
+- Tasks  and other components like the input box and buttons have specific styles for appearance, hover effects, and when a task is marked as completed.